wellyshen/react-cool-portal/README.md

     defaultShow: false,
     internalShowHide: false, // Disable the built-in show/hide portal functions, default is true
     onShow: (e) => {
-      // Triggered when "isShow" is set to true
+      // Triggered when `isShow` is set to true
     },
     onHide: (e) => {
-      // Triggered when "isShow" is set to false
+      // Triggered when `isShow` is set to false
     },
   });